 Our candles are produced using 100% soy wax.
 Soy wax is a vegetable wax made from the oil of soybeans.
 Its eco-friendly, sustainable, renewable and has a cleaner, longer burn time than more traditional paraffin/petroleum based candles.

 We know everything that goes into our scents and essential oils.
-We’re proud to say we are Phlalate free, Paragon free and Vegan friendly.
+We’re proud to say we are Phlalate free, Paraben free and Vegan friendly.

 From our London studio, our candles are hand poured into recycled dark amber apothecary jars, which give off a warm, calming hue.